tamtamchik/tamtamchik.github.io/_posts/2016-12-09-intoduction-to-software-management-recap.markdown

 On [http://agilemanifesto.org](http://agilemanifesto.org) presented 12 principles that help to follow this philosophy.

 To achieve project success product manager should be familiar with **Software Processes and Agile Practices, Client Needs and Software Requirements, Agile Planning for Software Products and Reviews & Metrics for Software Improvements** luckily there are such [courses from Alberta University on Coursera as well](https://www.coursera.org/specializations/product-management).

+_This is my recap after completing [University of Alberta's Introduction to Software Product Management course](https://www.coursera.org/learn/introduction-to-software-product-management).
+If you find this article interesting I strongly recommend you to get this course._